itzmeanjan/lenz/README.md

 I was looking for one fully console based geo location data visualiser, with below functionalities

-- can geo locate machine's connected TCP/ UDP peers 👩‍💻
+- can keep geo locate machine's connected TCP/ UDP peers 👩‍💻
 - can geo locate any IP Address
 - can geo locate all IPv{4,6} addresses, resolvable from (sub-)domain name
 - can geo locate peers, given torrent 🧲 link